-Eastern Connecticut State University offers eight Master of Science Degree programs.
+Eastern Connecticut State University offers eight Master of Science degree programs.

-The Master of Science Degree in Accounting offers the advanced credit required for those professionals who wish to sit for the CPA Examination.
-This program is open to those with a background in Accounting and those who are seeking entry into the profession.
+The Master of Science degree in Accounting offers the advanced credit required for those professionals who wish to sit for the CPA Examination.
+This program is open to those with a background in accounting and those who have a baccalaureate degree in other business-related disciplines.
+Applicants must show high promise of success at the graduate level.